nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a vendor : `delete_vendor`

-Deletes a vendor from your existing vendor list.
+This command will help you delete a vendor from your existing vendor list, identified by the `INDEX` number used in the displayed vendor list.

 **Format:** `delete_vendor INDEX`